Table of Contents

 • residual fuel oil 1.0% S,

-• diesel gas oil for heating purposes, agricultural purposes and I&C purposes,
+• gas oil Diesel heating purposes, agricultural purposes and I&C purposes,

-For the gas oil for heating 50 S, diesel gas oil for heating purposes, agricultural purposes and I&C purposes and kerosene type C products, there is a maximum price for deliveries of 2,000 litres or more and for deliveries of less than 2,000 litres.
+For the products gas oil heating, gas oil diesel heating purposes, agricultural purposes and I&C purposes and lamp petroleum type C, there is a maximum price for deliveries from 2,000 liters and for deliveries of less than 2,000 liters.

 The maximum prices are not necessarily the final sales price paid by the end user.
 Sellers of petroleum products often give a discount on the maximum rate.
-The sellers are obliged to display the discount applied in relation to the maximum price.
+Sellers are obliged to advertise the discount applied compared to the maximum price.

-The following elements are taken into account when calculating the maximum price for each product.
+The following elements are taken into account when calculating the maximum price of each product.

 Price of the refined product